irregularhound/neocities-website/README.md

 + ~~Create polaroid assests for design OCs~~
 + ~~Create Graphics page~~
  + Add all images in image folder to Graphics page
- + Add "jump to" sections of each type of image asset
 + ~~Move Wardah to Designs~~
 + ~~Fix margining issues with Toffee's info section on mobile~~
 + ~~Change "Spotify Playlist" to "Playlist" on Cóyotl's page~~